ablazingeboy/eboy-blog/content/blog/tgshutdown.md

-After a period of radio silence, tensions became worse with a discussion where I personally tried to reason with Vilhu about how his "no response is also a response" (that's a direct quite by the way) policy was not reasonable as a leader of a community, and that when making major changes, a leader needs to be available to facilitate and discuss said change.
+After a period of radio silence, tensions became worse with a discussion where I personally tried to reason with Vilhu about how his "no response is also a response" (that's a direct quote by the way) policy was not reasonable as a leader of a community, and that when making major changes, a leader needs to be available to facilitate and discuss said change.
 That led to a reply that I felt was a major tipping point in how I perceived the whole situation: